Both series have great options. It just depends on your personal preferences and needs.

 Should I order overfill, or just go up to the next warmest bag?

-Each bag is designed with the ideal baffle height and differential cut (in the Elite series) to accommodate for the amount of down it needs.
+Each bag is designed with the ideal baffle height and differential cut to accommodate for the amount of down it needs.
 Adding a little overfill will get you a few more degrees of warmth, typically 1.5 – 2.5°F per ounce.
 However, at a certain point there is no real benefit to continuing to add overfill.
 If you are considering adding more than 2-4 oz. of overfill, depending on the model, we suggest ordering the next warmest bag.

 Is your down ethically sourced?